mikaspar/CarND_T1_Finding_Lanes/writeup.md

 ## Results

 The designed pipeline works well, but it is a sufficient method for the easiest cases only.
 A deeper development of the pipeline is necessary for more general usage of this method.
-The pipeline was tested exclusivelly on the challenge video.
-The results show shortcomings discussed in the next chapter.
+The pipeline was tested successfully on solidWhiteRight and solidYellowLeft videos.
+The results on the challenge video show shortcomings discussed in the next chapter.

 ## Shortcomings